Monitoring and Compliance

-Please note that Suppliers are required to provide quarterly submissions, the results of which are collated and provided to the March, June, September and December SGB meetings for consideration.
+Please note that Suppliers are required to provide quarterly submissions, the results of which are collated and provided to the SGB meetings for consideration – in 2020 the SGB meetings where surveys will be discussed will take place in March, April, August, and November.
 To review these reports, please refer to the Meeting Register or Meeting Calendar webpage.

 A single independent audit will be commissioned on all Members, with over 10,000 electricity and/or gas Domestic and/or Micro Business Customers, to provide assurance that processes and compliance is in place for all relevant aspects of the Code from the time of the last Self-Certification statement.
 Any Member that exceeds the 10,000 electricity and/or gas Domestic and/or Micro Business Customers, will require an independent audit.